soywiz-archive/github-action-jekyll-publish-drafts/README.md

 # github-action-jekyll-publish-drafts

-Explores the `_draft` folder of your jekyll repository, and publishes articles with the `date` frontmatter greater than the current time.
+Explores the `_drafts` folder of your jekyll repository, and publishes articles with the `date` frontmatter greater than the current time.

 ```yaml
 steps: